The Protection of Public Officials: A Democratic Imperative

 “The threats we’re tracking reflect declining levels of confidence in some of our most important social institutions and growing political divisions across society,”

-For this article, we break this quote down into two parts.
+For this section of the article, we break this quote down into two parts.
 One we look at the loss of confidence in our social institutions, and the other, is the growing political divisions.

 As we lose confidence in the institutions we once respected and trusted there will be those who turn to others and organizations with the same groupthink, the same bias, anger, and dissent.
 This shared anger feeds on itself, it grows beyond simple frustration or a shared bias.
 This anger over policy can become a directed anger towards a perceived “enemy of the state.”